fandm-college/rcs.github.io/slurm/01_sbatch.md

 **Output files**

 Some software packages output messages and errors directly to the terminal as they run.
 The `output` directive specifies a file name where such messages will be written to instead of being logged to the terminal.
-It **does not** specify the name of output file(s) which your particular may use to capture output for its calculations.
+It **does not** specify the name of output file(s) which your particular program may use to capture output for its calculations.
 Those still need to be specified as you normally would when running the code.

 For this directive we recommend using one of the following two forms depending on your specific curcumstances:
 - `output=myfilename_%j.out`  Here the `%j` will be replaced by the job-id Slurm generates automatically.
 So if the job id is 439 then the output would go to `myfilename_439.job`.
 This is useful to differentiate output files if you run the same job script over and over again.